Settings and Security

 You must have an active Idaho tax account with us before you can register for a TAP account.

-• If you’re a business that wants to pay taxes through TAP, you must first complete the Idaho Business Registration (IBR) process to get your tax permits.
+• If your business needs tax permits, you must first complete the Idaho Business Registration (IBR) process to get them.
 See tax.idaho.gov/ibr to apply.
+When you register for TAP, you’ll see the tax types for each permit you have.

 • If you’re an individual and new to Idaho, you must wait until we’ve received and processed your first income tax return before you register.